Spain is a lovely country in Europe, with a lot of interesting places to see.

 Spain accepts Euro.
 If you’re coming from a country where the currency is other than Euro, it would be beneficial to exchange money before your visit to Spain.

 Spain has a population of 47.5 million residents, making it one of the top 100 most populated countries in the world.

 The only official language in Spain is Spanish.
 However, the largest part of people can speak one more language besides their native one; usually it is Catalan, Galician, Basque, Moroccan Arabic, Romanian, English.

-Gibraltar, France, Andorra, the Mediterranean Sea, the Bay of Biscay, Portugal, the Atlantic Ocean share borders with Spain.
+Gibraltar, France, Andorra, and Portugal share borders with Spain.